Automation

 Total cost: Under £5/month (API costs for Claude + Firecrawl free tier).

-Time saved: About 45 minutes per day of scrolling, reading, and brainstorming.
+Time saved: About 45 minutes per day of scrolling, reading, and analysing.

 Building Your Version: Three Levels